vitaliyMiskevuch1212/react-saas-template/README.md

 - [ ] Improving the reusability of components
 - [ ] Adding a "update balance" dialog
+- [ ] Improve acessability for screen readers
 - [ ] smoothScrollTop() sometimes stops scrolling top when components with big height are still rendering

 ## License